The Orgasm Gap: Why It Exists & How to Close It

 What Is the Orgasm Gap?

 The orgasm gap refers to the imbalance in how often men and women reach orgasm during sexual encounters.
-A 2017 comprehensive study by the International Academy of Sex Research, based on a large U.S. sample (over 52,000 adults), found that:

 Why Does the Orgasm Gap Exist?